dharmab/8492sqdn.net/content/guides/dcs/aircraft/a-4e-c/index.md

     3. Weapon Function Selector Switch to BOMBS & GM ARM
     4. VOL as required
 2. Point missile’s boresight towards rear aspect of target, wait for loud tone

+## Custom Cockpit Photo

+You can replace the photograph in the cockpit by replacing the file `%userprofile%\Saved Games\DCS\Mods\aircraft\A-4E-C\Cockpit\Textures\a4e_cockpit_photo.png`.
+You can use the default photo as a template in your preferred editing software.